Rehabilitation review and transfer

 Sharp-eyed readers will notice that I have not mentioned money, but it is a factor.
 Moreover, equity (justice) also has to be considered.
 Equity means asking, “Is it just or fair to continue with this patient, given that other patients might benefit from using our service?”
-For example, if another four weeks might, or even definitely would, give the existing patient a 3% increase in something, it might not be fair to someone who would gain a 10% increase over the same four weeks.
+For example, if another four weeks gives the existing patient a 3% increase in something, it might not be fair to someone who would gain a 10% increase over the same four weeks.

-In general, though not always, the next service will cost less.
+In general, though only sometimes, the next service will cost less.
 Moreover, increasing priority should be given to a patient’s social engagement and activities as time progresses.
 These are usually limited in a predominantly rehabilitation setting.
-The problem that often arises is that the funding organisation will not adequately fund social engagement and activities in the community or long-term care.
+The problem that often arises is that the funding organisation must adequately fund social engagement and community or long-term care activities.

 The primary transfer destinations to be considered are as follows:

 - An inpatient medical setting.
 This is relatively rare and usually only occurs in an inpatient rehabilitation unit.
-Moreover, this is rarely the planned transfer, and it usually arises as an urgent transfer.
+Moreover, this is rarely the planned transfer and usually arises as an urgent one.
 Nevertheless, the transfer process should follow the principles outlined later, as far as possible and usually after the event.

 - Another more specialised rehabilitation setting.
 This is also relatively rare but does arise in two circumstances.
-A patient already in an inpatient unit and a sudden-onset, usually neurological disorder may become more mobile and more emotionally or psychiatrically disturbed such that the team meets neither the care nor the rehabilitation needs.
-Second, a patient with a progressive, also usually a neurological disorder, being managed in the community may develop needs (care and/or rehabilitation) that the district serves can no longer satisfy safely.
+A patient already in an inpatient unit and a sudden-onset, usually neurological disorder, may become more mobile and more emotionally or psychiatrically disturbed.
+The team meets neither the care nor the rehabilitation needs.
+Second, a patient with a progressive, also usually a neurological disorder, being managed in the community may develop needs (care and/or rehabilitation) that the district services can no longer satisfy safely.

 - Another less specialised rehabilitation setting.
 There are relatively few inpatient rehabilitation settings, so this transfer is relatively rare.
 One important consideration would be whether other benefits can justify the inevitable disruption in and associated prolongation of rehabilitation.

 - A long-term care setting.
-This is not uncommon, both from inpatient units and from community rehabilitation services.
+This is not uncommon from both inpatient units and community rehabilitation services.
 The usual large deficit is providing any access to rehabilitation expertise once the transfer is complete.
 This lack is iniquitous.
 Social support is often limited.

 - A community setting is usually the patient’s home but sometimes with someone else.
 This might involve: